lmfit/lmfit-py/doc/builtin_models.rst

 .. module:: models

 Lmfit provides several builtin fitting models in the :mod:`models` module.
-These pre-defined models each subclass from the :class:`Model` class of the previous chapter and wrap relatively well-known functional forms, such as Gaussians, Lorentzian, and Exponentials that are used in a wide range of scientific domains.
+These pre-defined models each subclass from the :class:`model.Model` class of the previous chapter and wrap relatively well-known functional forms, such as Gaussians, Lorentzian, and Exponentials that are used in a wide range of scientific domains.
 In fact, all the models are all based on simple, plain python functions defined in the :mod:`lineshapes` module.
-In addition to wrapping a function into a :class:`Model`, these models also provide a :meth:`guess` method that is intended to give a reasonable set of starting values from a data array that closely approximates the data to be fit.
+In addition to wrapping a function into a :class:`model.Model`, these models also provide a :meth:`guess` method that is intended to give a reasonable set of starting values from a data array that closely approximates the data to be fit.

-As shown in the previous chapter, a key feature of the :class:`Model` class is that models can easily be combined to give a composite :class:`Model`.
+As shown in the previous chapter, a key feature of the :class:`mode.Model` class is that models can easily be combined to give a composite :class:`model.Model`.
 Thus while some of the models listed here may seem pretty trivial (notably, :class:`ConstantModel` and :class:`LinearModel`), the main point of having these is to be able to used in composite models.
 For example,  a Lorentzian plus a linear background might be represented as::